grafana/grafana/docs/sources/alerting/alerting.md

 Aggregator: How the result should be reduced into a single value. ex avg, sum, min, max
 State: Current state of the alert OK, WARN, CRITICAL, ACKNOWLEGED.

 You can configure these settings in the Alerting tab on graph panels in edit mode.
-When the dashboard is saved the alert is created, updated based on what data you provide.
+When the dashboard is saved the alert is created or updated based on the dashboard.
 If you wish to delete an alert you simply set the query to '- select query -' in the alerting tab and save the dashboard. (this will be improved within the UI later on).

 ## Api